sachiinn05/ByteFlameUI-UX/README.md

 ---

-## ⭐ Contribute
+## 🌟 Contribute

 Contributions are welcome!
-If you find bugs or want to add new features:
+If you find a bug or want to improve this project:

-1. Fork this repo
+1. Fork this repository
-2. Create a new branch
+2. Create a feature branch
 3. Commit your changes
-4. Submit a pull request
+4. Submit a Pull Request

 ---